Symplectic Boundary Conditions and Cohomology: Symplectic boundary conditions

 As above, we can also introduce Dirichlet and Neumann type boundary conditions for the $\dpp\dpm$ operator. \begin{definition} We say a differential form $\eta$ satisfies, \begin{itemize} \item the $\dpp\dpm$-Dirichlet boundary condition $(D_{+-})$, i.e. $\eta \in D_{+-}\,$, \\ if $ \sigma_{\partial_{+}\partial_{-}}(\drho)\,\eta~ |_{\partial M}=0$\,; \item the $\dpp\dpm$-Neumann boundary condition $(N_{+-})$, i.e. $\eta \in N_{+-}\,$,\\ if $\sigma_{(\partial_{+}\partial_{-})^{\ast}}(\drho)\,\eta~ |_{\partial M}=0\,$. \end{itemize} \end{definition} \begin{remark} Similar to the first-order case in Remark \ref{diffequiv}, the above second-order boundary conditions can be equivalently expressed differentially as follows:

 \end{remark} The $D_{+-}$ and $N_{+-}$ boundary conditions, however, by themselves are not sufficient to ensure that $(\dpp\dpm \eta, \xi) = (\eta, (\dpp\dpm)^{\ast} \xi)$.
-This can be seen from the following lemma: \begin{lemma}[Green's formula for second-order differential operators] If $M$ is a smooth, compact manifold with boundary and $P$ is a second-order differential operator acting on sections of the vector bundle, then
+This can be seen from the following lemma: \begin{lemma}[Green's formula for second-order differential operators] If $M$ is a smooth, compact manifold with boundary and $\mathcal{P}$ is a second-order differential operator acting on sections of the vector bundle equipped with a metric, then

-with $P^{\ast}$ the adjoint operator of $P$, $dS$ the volume form on $\partial M$, and $\langle , \rangle$ denoting a metric on the vector bundle. \end{lemma} \begin{proof} Let $\dim M = m$.
+with $\mathcal{P}^{\ast}$ the adjoint operator of $\mathcal{P}$, $dS$ the volume form on $\partial M$, and $\langle , \rangle$ denoting a metric on the vector bundle. \end{lemma} \begin{proof} Let $\dim M = m$.
 Using a partition of unity, we may assume that $\phi$ and $\psi$ are supported within a coordinate patch $U$ in $M$.
 Hence, we only need to consider the case when $U$ intersects with the boundary $\partial M$.
 So suppose $U$ is in $\mathbb{R}^m_{+}$ and the coordinates are such that $\frac{\partial }{\partial x_m}$ is the unit inward normal at $\partial M$.
-In $U$, the second-order operator $P$ has the form
+In $U$, the second-order operator $\mathcal{P}$ has the form

 where here $i, j = 1, 2, \ldots, m$.
 Then,

 Integrating by parts, there are boundary integral contributions coming from the terms involving $\frac{\partial}{\partial x_m}$, and we obtain

 where $dx^{\prime}=dx_1\cdots dx_{m-1}$ and $\sqrt{g(x^{\prime},0)}dx^{\prime}$ is the volume element on $\partial M$.
 Now, we can write